MicroShed/boost/Tutorial.md

 ### Create a Docker image from your Spring Boot application

 With Boost, you can easily create a Spring Boot application Docker image that uses Liberty from your Spring Boot application.
-Note that you must first have Docker installed and running.
+Note that you must first have Docker (17.05 or higher) installed and running.

 Edit the Boost plugin definition in the pom.xml to the following: